 - We’re committed to reducing our carbon footprint and therefore the main method of communication will be via email.
 It is therefore essential that you ensure we have your most up-to-date email address at all times.
 Please amend your email filter settings to ensure that London Met emails are not automatically filtered into your junk folder.
-You can amend your contact details via the Applicant Portal or by calling the Admissions Office on 020 7133 4200 (+44 20 7133 4200 from outside the UK).
+You can amend your contact details via the Applicant Portal or by getting in touch with our admissions team.

 Offer holders for regulated courses are required to apply for (or show evidence that they have) a suitable Disclosure and Barring Service (DBS) certificate.

 If you’ve applied for a full-time undergraduate course and have received all your offers via UCAS, you need to accept your offer via UCAS’s online tracking system Track (or from 2022 entry, the UCAS Hub).
 You’ll only be able to do this once you’ve had all of your offers back.
 Please make a note of the UCAS deadlines for accepting offers.